kauroy1994/DeepBlocksA/README.md

 # Relational-RL

-Experiments on [DeepCubeA](http://deepcube.igb.uci.edu) algorithm and policy gradient methods applied to Blocks World.
+Experiments on [DeepCubeA](http://deepcube.igb.uci.edu) algorithm and policy gradient methods applied to Blocks World, later to be applied to real world application simulations.

 Monte Carlo Tree Search used for value function approximation.